Site logo

 Table outlining the buying cost and maintenance expenses for owning a Paso Fino horse, including both monthly and yearly expenditures

-Shelter and Boarding Costs
+Shelter and boarding costs

 Do you plan to keep the horse at home on your property?
 Consider this option if you have enough land and time.
 It’s cheaper than boarding and lets you enjoy plenty of time with the horse.
 A $200-$400/year budget easily maintains an acre of pasture, enough for one horse.